syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 The `deploy-web.yml` workflow handles deployment to Vercel:

 1. Checks out the code directly from the repository
-2. Verifies the monorepo structure (checks for `apps/web` directory and key files)
+2. Verifies the monorepo structure (checks for `apps/web` directory, key files, and configuration files)
-3. Prepares the web app for standalone deployment by copying workspace dependencies
-4. Removes the Husky prepare script to prevent git-related errors
-5. Changes to the web app directory before deployment
-6. Sets appropriate project name based on the deployment environment
+3. Ensures `.npmrc` files exist to disable scripts during npm install
-7. Deploys to Vercel using the CLI with environment-specific settings
+4. Deploys to Vercel using the CLI with environment-specific settings
-8. Verifies the deployment by checking the health endpoint
+5. Verifies the deployment by checking the health endpoint

 The workflow uses different project names for different environments: